Japan

 Requirement for banks to collect and remit information regarding bank accounts owned by non-residents

 A tax reporting system is applicable under which non-resident individuals are required to report certain information to the tax authorities in Japan.
-The individual will provide the information to the relevant branch of the Japanese financial institution with which they have a deposit, and the financial institution will provide to the tax authorities.
-The required information is (i) name, (ii) address, (iii) date of birth, (iv) resident country, and taxpayer identification number.
+The individual will provide the information to the relevant branch of the Japanese financial institution with which they have a deposit, and the financial institution will provide it to the tax authorities.
+The required information is: (i) name, (ii) address, (iii) date of birth, (iv) resident country, and (v) taxpayer identification number.
 The financial institution will also provide account details (balances, transactions, etc.).
-The information is required as of 31 December, and must be submitted by the following 30 April.
+The information is required as of 31 December and must be submitted by the following 30 April.

 Requirement for crypto asset traders to collect and remit information regarding crypto asset transaction reports of non-residents

-Based on the OECD's Crypto Asset Reporting Framework (CARF: CryptoAsset Reporting Framework) designed by the OECD’s tax committee, a tax reporting system similar to that in place for bank account information will be introduced effective January 1, 2026.
+Based on the OECD's Crypto Asset Reporting Framework (CARF: CryptoAsset Reporting Framework) designed by the OECD’s tax committee, a tax reporting system similar to that in place for bank account information will be introduced effective 1 January 2026.
 Under the reporting system, non-resident individuals are required to report certain information to the Japanese tax authorities.
-The required information includes (i) name, (ii) address, (iii) date of birth, (iv) resident country, and taxpayer identification number.
+The required information includes (i) name, (ii) address, (iii) date of birth, (iv) resident country, and (v) taxpayer identification number.

 E-Storage requirements